|

 Should I be using polyester strings?

-Polyester strings have been around for decades, but improvements in the manufacturing process and an overall increase in the power of the average racquet have brought about a resurgence in interest in these strings.
+Polyester strings have been around for decades, but improvements in the manufacturing process and an overall increase in the power of the average tennis racquet has brought about a resurgence of interest in these strings.
 On the plus side, polyester is durable, inexpensive, and somewhat dead.
 As a result, several years ago it became the string of choice on the satellite tour.
 These players had no money; so a long lasting string that muted the power of the modern racquet and didn't cost much was right up their alley (pun intended).
 As these players made their way up the rankings, they generally stuck with what got them there, so in recent years polyester has supplanted natural gut as the number one choice of the game's elite players.
-Federer, Ferraro, Coria, Moya, Kuerten all use some form of polyester string.
-Agassi, who for years played with a Kevlar hybrid recently made the switch to polyester too.
+At this point, virtually everyone on the pro tour is either using polyester or a polyester hybrid.

 The downside of polyester is that it does not hold tension well.
 So, even though it is not breaking (it is extremely durable), it usually is begging for replacement a while before it breaks.
-Additionally, playing with polyester that has "lost it" is very rough on the elbow.
+Additionally, playing with polyester that has "lost it" can be rough on the elbow.
 On the pro level, you can be sure, polyester is being replaced on a daily basis.

 What is a hybrid set and why would I use one?